-Marked statistically significant downward trends were seen for several of these areas including Barrow-in-Furness (where the SMR reduced from over 900 to less than 300 over the period, compared with 439.9 for the period as a whole), Plymouth, Portsmouth, Southampton and, to a lesser extent, South Tyneside.
-For South Tyneside there was a gradual decline in the SMR with a flatter trend in more recent years.
-The decline in Renfrewshire (Figure 11) was from an SMR of around 350 in 1981 to one in 2015 that is not statistically different from 100.
+Marked statistically significant downward trends were seen for several of these areas including Barrow-in-Furness (where the SMR reduced from over 900 to less than 300 over the period, and which has an SMR of 403.5 for the period as a whole), Plymouth, Portsmouth, Southampton and, to a lesser extent, South Tyneside.
+The decline in Renfrewshire (Figure 11) was from an SMR of around 350 in 1981 to one in 2021 that is not statistically different from 100.